reactjs/react.dev/content/docs/implementation-notes.md

 It also assumes an understanding of the [differences between React components, their instances, and elements](/blog/2015/12/18/react-components-elements-and-instances.html).

-The stack reconciler is powering all the React production code today.
-It is located in [`src/renderers/shared/stack/reconciler`](https://github.com/facebook/react/tree/master/src/renderers/shared/stack) and is used by both React DOM and React Native.

 ### Video: Building React from Scratch

 [Paul O'Shannessy](https://twitter.com/zpao) gave a talk about [building React from scratch](https://www.youtube.com/watch?v=_MAD4Oly9yg) that largely inspired this document.